taylorpaisie/intro-to-git-training/lessons/05_branching_prs.md

 Branches let you:
 - keep `main` stable
 - work on a change without affecting others
-- collaborate via PRs and code review
+- collaborate via MRs and code review

 ---